bsmith89/midas2-wiki/SNV-Module.md

 3. **Relevant site**

-   For each species, a site is considered to be "relevant" if the site prevalence meets the range defined by the input arguments `--snv_type` and `--site_prev`.
+   For each species, a site is considered to be "relevant" if the site prevalence meets the range defined by the input arguments `snv_type` and `site_prev`.
 By default, common SNV with more than 90% prevalence are reported.

 4. **Population SNV Computation**